pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 8. Click Browse my computer.
 Browse to the extracted Niagara Food Deserts folder and select Book1.xlsx. and NhbBoundaries compressed zip folder and click open.

-9.In the Selected Data pane, click Add.
+9. In the Selected Data pane, click Add.

 >The datasets are added to a new card in your workbook.
 >You use cards and pages to organize information in a workbook.